- RA can affect joints all over the body while gout mainly affects the big toe, top of the foot, and ankle.

 - RA pain varies in quality and intensity.
 Sometimes it’s mild, and sometimes it’s excruciating.

-Overeating and obesity aren’t direct causes of gout, but eating like a king is.
 Excess weight stresses the joints of the hips, knees, ankles, and feet, and can make RA worse.
-It’s always smart to keep your body weight under control by eating a balanced, healthy diet and limiting your alcohol consumption—and your chances of acquiring gout.
+It’s always smart to keep your body weight under control by eating a balanced, healthy diet and limiting your alcohol consumption — and your chances of acquiring gout.